-16.150.1 The lands identified as Special Site 150 are located on the north side of Lakeshore Road West, east of Benson Avenue.
+17.150.1 The lands identified as Special Site 150 are located on the north side of Lakeshore Road West, east of Benson Avenue.

-16.150.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+17.150.2 Notwithstanding the policies of this Plan, the following additional policies will apply:

-- a. a maximum of 16 townhouse dwelling units with building heights not exceeding three storeys of livable space will be provided along the south side of High Street West; - a maximum of 309 retirement dwelling units and/or apartment dwelling units for seniors will be permitted within mixed use buildings that front onto Lakeshore Road West; - a maximum building height of four storeys fronting Lakeshore Road West, stepping up to a maximum building height of eight storeys towards the north, is permitted for the mixed use buildings; and - d. the only commercial uses permitted are retail stores, financial institutions, restaurants, personal service establishments, repair establishments and secondary office uses and are to be located within the ground floor of the mixed use buildings fronting Lakeshore Road West.
+- a maximum of 16 townhouse dwelling units with building heights not exceeding three storeys of livable space will be provided along the south side of High Street West; - a maximum of 309 retirement dwelling units and/or apartment dwelling units for seniors will be permitted within mixed use buildings that front onto Lakeshore Road West; - c. a maximum building height of four storeys fronting Lakeshore Road West, stepping up to a maximum building height of eight storeys towards the north, is permitted for the mixed use buildings; and - d. the only commercial uses permitted are retail stores, financial institutions, restaurants, personal service establishments, repair establishments and secondary office uses and are to be located within the ground floor of the mixed use buildings fronting Lakeshore Road West.

-16.151.1 The lands identified as Special Site 151 are located on the south side of Lakeshore Road West, between Mississauga Road South and the rear yards of residential home fronting onto Pine Avenue South.
+17.151.1 The lands identified as Special Site 151 are located on the northwest side of South Service Road, east of Hurontario Street.